“Madam!” The middle-aged man said, tapping her.

 “You should not have given up.”

 The alert reminding her of an impending meeting snapped Liskebe back to the present.

 For a moment she let herself imagine how it would have been if she were spending her birthday with him.
 A long, deep sigh escaped her lips.
 “For heaven’s sake, why didn’t I wait?”
 She asked herself for the umpteenth time since that night.

-Before him, her life was just okay, and she was content with that.
+Before him, her life was good, and she was content with that.
 She would have even described it as ‘happy’ if she hadn’t experienced what true happiness was.
 The ease and beauty of it.

 She cried a lot these days.
 She never let anybody see her cry but the telltale signs were always there.
 Constant sniffing, glassy and swollen eyes.
 She never intended to lie but someone asked if she had a cold, and that was it.
 It became her standard answer.